 The importance of establishing priorities in your life

 Each one of us will either relate to Constance’s words or not.
-You can always have the house clean and the dishes washed and put away, but later, have all the time in the world for their children.
+You can have the house clean and the dishes washed while having all the time in the world for your children.

 However, the ideas she put forth go much further than this.

 - Being a mother doesn’t mean you have to give up the life, dreams, friendships or careers that you had before.